larq/larq/docs/guides/bnn-architecture.md

 - [Back to Simplicity: How to Train Accurate BNNs from Scratch?](https://arxiv.org/abs/1906.08637) - This recent paper introduces Binary Densenets, demonstrating good results on ImageNet.
 The authors take an information-theoretic perspective on BNN architectures and give a number of recommendations for good architecture design.
 - [Structured Binary Neural Networks for Accurate Image Classification and Semantic Segmentation](https://arxiv.org/abs/1811.10413) - A thought-provoking paper that presents Group-Net.
 The authors question whether architectural features developed for real-valued networks are the most appropriate for BNN.
 Even more than the presented architecture, we find this line of thinking very interesting and hope Larq will enable people to explore novel ideas more easily.
-- [Bi-Real Net: Enhancing the Performance of 1-bit CNNs With Improved Representational Capability and Advanced Training Algorithm](https://arxiv.org/abs/1808.00278) - This ECCV 2018 paper introduces Bi-Real nets, one of the first binarized networks that uses high-precision shortcuts.
+- [Bi-Real Net: Enhancing the Performance of 1-bit CNNs With Improved Representational Capability and Advanced Training Algorithm](https://arxiv.org/abs/1808.00278) - This ECCV 2018 paper introduces Bi-Real nets, one of the first binarized networks that use high-precision shortcuts.
 - [Binarized Neural Networks: Training Deep Neural Networks with Weights and Activations Constrained to +1 or -1](https://arxiv.org/abs/1602.02830) - The classic BNN paper, mandatory reading for anyone working in the field.
 In addition to introducing many of the foundational ideas for BNNs, the paper contains an interesting discussion on batch normalization.